Learn then Test: Calibrating Predictive Algorithms to Achieve Risk Control

+Because selective classification involves control of a binary loss, we use the exact binomial tail bound (the HB bound without the extra factor $e$) to calculate the p-value.

-We now demonstrate this pFDP control on the Imagenet~\cite{deng2009imagenet} computer vision dataset using a ResNet-152~\cite{he2016deep} model as the base predictive model.
-In particular, $\hat{f}$ maps inputs to the probability simplex on Imagenet's 1000 classes.
-We report numerical results in Figure~\ref{fig:pfdp_0_15}, using 30K calibration points and 20K validation points with $\alpha=0.15$ and $\delta=0.1$.
-As before, we find that the finite-sample valid multiple testing approaches are all correct, and that the best testing method is essentially tight.
-By contrast, the approach based on uniform concentration is very conservative.
+We now demonstrate selective classification on the Imagenet~\citep{deng2009imagenet} computer vision dataset using the model from~\citet{he2016deep}.
+We report numerical results in Figure~\ref{fig:pfdp_0_15}, using 5K calibration points and 45K validation points with $\alpha=0.15$, $\delta=0.1$, and $\Lambda=\{0,0.001, \ldots, 1\}$.
+To avoid degeneracy, we clip all $\lambda$ with $n(\Tlam) < 25$.